 If you wish to be a successful project manager, you must manage scope risks.
 In this article, let's define scope risks, look at some examples, and explore eight ways to identify scope risks.

-What are Scope Risks?
+What is Scope Risk?

 - Individuals may add features to the product that were not approved.

 - The project team may not identify all the deliverables, requiring changes later.

 - Scope changes may not be processed through the change control process.

 - Requirements may not be properly analyzed and understood.

 - Traceability structure may not be developed resulting in requirements not being managed through the design, development, and testing processes.

 - The project team may fail to identify all the activities required to create the deliverables.

 Here's a tip: specify risk categories when identifying risks.
 And the typical risk categories include: